Faculty Information & Job Description

-The 2013 Program will be held on three university campuses: First session from June 16 to July 20; Second session from June 22 to July 26; and Third session from June 23 to July 27.
+The 2017 Program will be held on three university campuses: First session from June 18 to July 22; Second session from June 24 to July 28; and Third session from June 25 to July 29.
 The respective campuses will be determined at a later date.
 Faculty members will report to their assigned campus one week prior to the opening of the session.
 They will also be expected to spend an expense-paid weekend at a spring workshop to exchange ideas and develop curriculum.
-For your information, in 2013, the campuses will be Bellarmine University, Morehead State University, and Murray State University.
+For your information, in 2017, the campuses will be Morehead State University, Murray State University, and Northern Kentucky University.

 There will be 20 faculty members for approximately 350 Scholars at each campus, plus residential counselors and additional staff.
 Faculty will be selected from Kentucky’s public and private high schools, as well as colleges and universities.

 The Kentucky Governor’s Scholars Program seeks applications from gifted and creative teachers, well-versed in their subjects and with a broad range of interests and experiences.
 Faculty members will expand the intellectual horizons of the Governor’s Scholars by providing leadership in integrating subject matter in the humanities, the sciences and arts.
 Teachers must be willing and able to use non-traditional and participatory methods, with little or no lecturing.
 They must relate well and communicate effectively with bright students of high school age.
 They should be enthusiastic and flexible enough to keep pace with this intensive, ever-changing program.

 Some teachers find that they change their plans and direction for their course a week into the session.
 Emphasis will be placed on the conceptual, historical, and philosophical foundations of learning and the interdisciplinary approach to teaching.
 Teachers will help students examine their roles as young Kentuckians with outstanding potential, and are also expected to participate fully in a living-learning/working situation which will require long hours, including evenings and weekends.